priyanjanarodrigo/design-patterns/creational-design-patterns/builder-pattern/README.md

 - Creating and assembling the parts of a complex object directly within a class is inflexible.
-It commits the class to create a particular representation of the complex object and makes it impossible to change the representation later independently from (without having to change) the class.
+It commits the class to create a particular representation of the complex object and makes it impossible to change the representation later, independently from the class(without having to change) .

 ### The Builder design pattern describes how to solve such problems: